robenkleene/veep.vim/README.md

 # Partshell

 Partshell is a Vim plugin that provides helper commands for working with shell commands.
+For example, `:Shgrep` is an easy way to use any `grep` program, for example `:Shgrep rg foo` will use [`ripgrep`](https://github.com/BurntSushi/ripgrep).

+One advantage of this approach is it means it's flexible, for example [`pbpaste`](https://ss64.com/mac/pbpaste.html) on macOS outputs the clipboard contents, so with `:Shgrep pbpaste` or `:Shmake pbpaste` Vim will parse `grep` or compile output respectively, allowing jumping directly to lines with matches or errors.

 ## `Shar[gs][!]`